MahdiatK/SoftwareDevelopmentUnite/README.md

 - Muted users’ messages will not be shown to the muting user

 # System Mechanics
-- When a message is sent, the server verifies sender identity, stores message in the database, and broadcasts to all users in the room
 - Users are marked online when authenticated and connected; offline when disconnected
-- Users may join or leave rooms.
-When joining, the last X messages are loaded from history
+- Users may join or leave rooms, When joining, the last X messages are loaded from history

 # Notifications appear when;
 - a new message arrives